rg-software/zxrecolor/Docs_Source/rules-syntax.md

 ### Sound samples

 A sound sample is a conventional audio file.
 A variety of formats are supported, including MP3, WAV, and OGG.
+It is possible to specify a list of `|`-separated samples in one rule.
+When the rule is triggered, a random sample from the list will be chosen (unless `seq` flag is specified).

 ### Flags

-You may want to mute regular Spectrum sound output while playing your custom samples.
-This is achieved with `mute_ay` and `mute_beeper` flags:
+There are additional flags affecting the work of the sound engine:

 - `mute_ay`: AY sound processor will be turned off while the rule is active;
-- `mute_beeper`: regular ZX beeper will be turned off while the rule is active.
+- `mute_beeper`: regular ZX beeper will be turned off while the rule is active;

-This way, regular sound system of Spectrum will be turned on only if there are no active rules with these flags set.
+- `volume|N`: a sound sample will be played with the specified volume (0-100);
+- `loop`: a sound sample will be looped until interrupted by another rule;
+- `seq`: samples in a list of samples will be chosen sequentially rather than randomly.